datacamp/courses-introduction-to-python/chapter1.md

 - Convert the variable `pi_string` to a float and store this float as a new variable, `pi_float`.

 `@hint`
+- The error message when you _Run Code_ for the first time is telling you that you have an error in line 6 where at least one of your variables is not a string.
 - You should use [`str()`](https://docs.python.org/3/library/functions.html#func-str) twice!
 - Use [`float()`](https://docs.python.org/3/library/functions.html#float) on `pi_string` and store the result in `pi_float`.